ava-labs/avalanche-docs/docs/deprecated/verify-truffle.md

 ---
 tags: [Build, Dapps]
-description: This tutorial walks through verifying a smart contract on a block explorer using Truffle after deploying it to Avalance C-Chain.
+description: This tutorial walks through verifying a smart contract on a block explorer using Truffle after deploying it to Avalanche C-Chain.
 sidebar_label: Using Truffle
 pagination_label: Verifying Smart Contracts with Truffle Verify
 ---